 Feng Shui Principles when Selling a Home

 They say you are what you eat.
-What kind of home you purchase can say something about you as well.
+What kind of home you purchase can say something about who you as well.
 Austin is known for being weird.
-The eclectic mix of art, music and culture are as unique as the architecture, landscaping and aesthetic designs of Austinites who call this city home.
-There is quite a buffet of homes styles in Austin to choose from.
+The eclectic mix of art, music, and culture is as unique as the architecture, landscaping, and aesthetic designs of Austinites who call this city home.
+There is quite a buffet of home styles in Austin to choose from.

-Homes for Sale in Austin offer a unique blend of vintage and modern designs.
+Homes for sale in Austin offer a unique blend of vintage and modern designs.
 In Austin, you can turn a corner and be in a different neighborhood with a completely different vibe.
-I’ve had clients in the past who refer to master planned communities as ‘Disney Word’, because all of the homes conform to the same aesthetic tone.
-Other neighborhoods in Austin look like something out of storybook with bungalow style homes and lemonade porches.
+I’ve had clients in the past who refer to master-planned communities as ‘Disney World’, because all of the homes conform to the same aesthetic tone.
+Other neighborhoods in Austin look like something out of a storybook with bungalow-style homes and lemonade porches.

 Bungalow homes for traditional buyers in Austin

-I have found, more often than not, that who you are, as a buyer, has a lot to do with what type of home you pick.
-Buyers who like antiques, nostalgia or tend to like structure in their lives, tend to like colonial and bungalow style homes.
+I have found, more often than not, that who you are as a person, has a lot to do with what type of home you pick as a homebuyer.
+Buyers who like antiques, and nostalgia tend to like colonial and bungalow-style homes.
 These buyers don’t care if the floors creek, have no finish and are original from the 1940’s.
 To them, the floors as real wood and they appreciate the history and authenticity they represent.
 These traditional buyers also like defined rooms.
-They like a formal dining room, separate from the kitchen and other rooms, because to them every room has a unique purpose and therefore should have a unique identity.
+They like a formal dining room, separate from the kitchen and other rooms, because to them every room has a unique purpose and therefore should have its own identity.

 Dated homes ready for a remodel attract creative types in Austin.